Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 In this scenario, the mining rig generates approximately $7–8 in revenue at an energy cost of $8.40, meaning it is already operating at a loss even before factoring in cooling, maintenance, pool fees, taxes, and equipment depreciation.

 The main point is simple: miners have no control over the hash price.
-What they do have control over are costs—primarily the price of electricity, hardware efficiency, and operational quality.
+What they do control are costs—primarily the price of electricity, hardware efficiency, and the quality of operations.
 That is why mining Bitcoin is not simply an easy alternative to buying BTC.
-It is a complex business that is heavily dependent on energy, infrastructure, and operational risk.
+It is a complex business, highly dependent on energy, infrastructure, and operational risk.

 How to calculate the profitability of Bitcoin mining step by step?